 School will be back in session Monday, Feb.
 24.

 Running Start Information

 Do you have a sophomore or junior who is interested in taking Running Start classes?
 Running Start is a program that allows 11th and 12th grade students to take college courses at Washington’s 34 community and technical colleges.
 The added bonus is the cost savings, as students receive both high school and college credit for these classes, thus accelerating their progress through the education system.

 Running Start students have the unique opportunity to finish their high school diploma while earning college credit.
 When the decision is made to become a Running Start student, the student assumes the personal responsibility of making sure they are knowledgeable about state required tests and events at Sammamish and Bellevue College class registration dates.

-We will be hosting two information sessions Wednesday, January 31st, one at 7:30am and the second at 1:30pm.
+We will be hosting two information sessions Wednesday, February 12th, at 1:30 pm and Thursday, February 14th, at 7:30 am.
 Students who are new to Running Start and/or parents are invited to join us for a presentation followed by a question and answer session.
 We will cover the pros and cons of taking Running Start classes, the steps you need to complete to apply and be accepted into the program and how to register for classes.
 Both sessions will cover the same information.

 Full-time Running Start students must be enrolled in a minimum of 15 college credits.

 In order to help you keep up to date with critical Sammamish information, we have provided the following links to necessary information.
 Some key points to remember:

 - You are responsible for setting up a meeting with your SHS counselor at least 5 days prior to each enrollment period to have your Enrollment Verification Form signed.